 In addition to medicine and health, Kirk has written extensively about business.
-She worked for nearly a decade as a business correspondent for MONEY Magazine and The New York Times, covering business, personal finance, and real estate.
+She previously worked as a business correspondent for MONEY Magazine and The New York Times, covering business, personal finance, and real estate.
 “Work Life,” her column for The Philadelphia Inquirer, was syndicated online.
 She wrote personal finance content and business stories for The Vanguard Group and Knowledge@Wharton, the online magazine at Wharton Business School.
-She was the editor of On Staffing: Advice and Perspectives from HR Leaders, published by John Wiley & Sons, and is the author of over 25 authorized histories for businesses, colleges, and prominent families.
+She edited On Staffing: Advice and Perspectives from HR Leaders, published by John Wiley & Sons, and is the author of over 25 authorized histories for businesses, colleges, and prominent families.
 Kirk's three books for the Atlanta-based Rollins family include a biography of Rollins, Inc. founder O. Wayne Rollins; a history of the Rollins company; and the history of Rollins’ purchase of Orkin, considered the first leveraged buyout (LBO) in American business history.
 Kirk’s biography of Henry B. Tippie - a prominant businessman, rancher, and philanthropist who helped structure the Orkin LBO - was published in 2017 and nominated for an Independent Publisher Book Award.
 Kirk also served as editor and coordinating publisher for the biography of R. Randall Rollins Sr. in 2018.

 In 2022, Kirk expanded her publishing and book packaging ventures under the imprint MoMo Books.
 She continues to threaten to write fiction and to get a tattoo.